Corentin-cott/Datapack-Cobblemon-RLM/.github/ISSUE_TEMPLATE/bug-report---name_bug_here-.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behavior (exemple):
+Steps to reproduce the behavior:
 1. Spawn pokemon X
 2. Start a battle with Y
 3. Use move Z